The Mole (American TV series) season 6: Episode 7

 The first part of the challenge presents the group with two paintings: one authentic painting and fake one painted by the Mole.
-Each candidate individually guesses which painting is fake and each candidate who correctly guesses has the chance to win an exemption.
+Each contestant individually guesses which painting is fake and each contestant who correctly guesses has the chance to win an Exemption.

-Candidates who correctly guess the fake painting (Avori, Jacob & Joi) are individually taken to three separate locations for the second part of the challenge.
-Two of them undergo unique experiences, walking on hot coals and holding a snake, while the other does nothing and must later lie about it to try and deceive the three candidates who guessed incorrectly.
+contestants who correctly guess the fake painting (Avori, Jacob & Joi) are individually taken to three separate locations for the second part of the challenge.
+Two of them undergo unique experiences, walking on hot coals and holding a snake, while the other does nothing and must later lie about it to try and deceive the three contestants who guessed incorrectly.

-Afterwards, the three candidates who guessed incorrectly (Greg, Kesi & William) can interrogate each candidate to determine who is lying.
-If they correctly guess who is lying about their experience, $20,000 is added to the pot; otherwise, the three candidates who correctly guessed the fake painting all win exemptions.
+Afterwards, the three contestants who guessed incorrectly (Greg, Kesi & William) can interrogate each contestant to determine who is lying.
+If they correctly guess who is lying about their experience, $20,000 is added to the pot; otherwise, the three contestants who correctly guessed the fake painting all win Exemptions.

-Greg, Kesi & William correctly guessed that Jacob was lying, meaning $20,000 was earned for the pot and the exemptions were not claimed.
+Greg, Kesi & William correctly guessed that Jacob was lying, meaning $20,000 was earned for the pot and the Exemptions were not claimed.